nikiiny/Market-Basket-Analysis-in-a-distributed-environment-AFMD-project/README.md

 The analysis compares the Apriori and FP-Growth algorithms performances.

-The link to the google colaboratory notebook is the following https://colab.research.google.com/drive/1TY340SxelGGSlWD3YiweSzYxIhhmmSp6#scrollTo=eumsuppZxnOl
+The link to the google colaboratory notebook is the following: https://colab.research.google.com/drive/1TY340SxelGGSlWD3YiweSzYxIhhmmSp6#scrollTo=eumsuppZxnOl